mvolkmann/blog/src/swift.md

 let game = Game()

 // This gives the error "Cannot find 'player' in scope".
-// because the player variable is not available after &&. if let player = game.players.first && player.score == 0 {
+// because the player variable IS NOT available after &&. if let player = game.players.first && player.score == 0 {
     print("first player has no score")
 }

-// This works because the player variable is available after the comma. if let player = game.players.first, player.score == 0 {
+// This works because the player variable IS available after the comma. if let player = game.players.first, player.score == 0 {
     print("first player has no score")
 }